brentley/appmeshworkshop/content/servicediscovery/createservice.md

 In ECS, Service Discovery can only be enabled at service creation time if the deployment controller is of type ECS.
 Since the crystal-service-lb-blue was created using the default deployment controller, and was not enabled for service discovery at creation time, you will need to create a new version which does indeed leverages ECS's support for service discovery.
 -->

-* Register a new task definition pointing to the crystal-sd-blue virtual node.
+* Register a new task definition pointing to the crystal-sd-vanilla virtual node.

 ```bash
 # Define variables #